There are a few steps you can and should take to help you gather data to make the right decisions about the future of your business.

 Evaluate your Technology

-The truth is, companies that are growing in today’s market are embracing technology, that that is what customers and clients are looking for and even expect.
+The truth is, companies that are growing in today’s market are embracing technology, which is what customers and clients are looking for and even expect.
 It is also what a potential buyer for your business will be looking for.
 If you are behind the times, you may get less money for your business than you anticipated.

 Value Your Real Estate

 Do you own real estate as a part of your business?
 Then you should know what it is worth both as a part of your business and if sold separately.
-What if you held on to that property, and leased it back to the new owner of your business once it sells?
+What if you held on to that property and leased it back to the new owner of your business once it sells?
 How would that affect your income and your taxes?

 Perform or Get a Business Valuation

-It’s important that you know the health of your business going into the new year and the next decade.
+You must know the health of your business going into the new year and the next decade.
 How well you are doing now and how well you are likely to do going forward will determine the value of your business and what you can ask for it when it is time to sell.
 It can also help you determine if you should sell now or later.
 The data a business valuation will provide enables you to make a more informed decision.